hyperunicorn/FMaximalComponentAnalysis/README.md

 `rotated = fmc.transform(X, y=None) `

 Where X is the same above, if y is not None then y will be simply be appended to the resulting df/np in the same order that it was passed
-You can also access the entire eigenspectrum with through the spec attribute Which is an array of tuples of the form
+You can also access the entire eigenspectrum with the spec attribute Which is an array of tuples of the form

 `(eigenvalue, eigenvector)`